ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 #### Header Files

 1. Include preprocessor guards against multiple inclusion within all header files (#ifndef NAME_H)
+2. ```#pragma once``` should not be used for protection against multiple files, see previous rule for alternative.
-2. No variables should be declared within a header file, nor should any storage be allocated
+3. No variables should be declared within a header file, nor should any storage be allocated
-3. Header files should concern themselves strictly with the information that is needed to be known by other modules.
+4. Header files should concern themselves strictly with the information that is needed to be known by other modules.
 (Everything else should be declared within the source file itself)

 #### Source Files

 1. Source files should be specific, and contain only the information relevant to controlling one 'domain' (UART driver, Servo control, etc).
 2. Source files should always ```#include``` the corresponding header file.
-3. No absolute paths should be used in ```#include``` statements
+3. No absolute or relative paths should be used in ```#include``` statements
 4. Do not include extraneous ```#include``` statements.
 5. Do not directly ```#include``` another source file; always ```#include``` the relevant header file.
 6. Any variables shared internally across the entire module but that aren't declared according to the rules of the header file should be declared at the top of the module's source file.